-Held the "2025 Meeting of Code Administration Managers and Practitioners
+Meeting of Code Administration Managers and Practitioners for 2025

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee held the "2025 Meeting of Code Administration Managers and Practitioners" on September 17, 2025, in accordance with the following program.
-A total of 199 people, mainly code management officers and code practice managers from 69 member companies, attended the meeting.
-The following is a summary of the meeting.
+The JPMA Code Compliance Committee held the "2025 Meeting of Code Administration Managers and Practitioners" on September 17, 2025, in accordance with the following program.
+A total of 199 persons participated in the meeting, mainly code management managers and code practice managers from 69 member companies.
+A summary of the meeting is reported below.

 The venue

-Program of the "FY2025 Meeting for Code Administration Managers and Practitioners
+Program of the "2025 Meeting of Code Administration Managers and Practitioners

 Part 1: Group Discussion for Code Administration Officers